 Corps members new to teaching will have the opportunity to earn their teaching certification through a master's degree at Relay Graduate School of Education, our graduate school partner.
-Most corps members will be able to qualify for AmeriCorps funding that covers the full cost of tuition.
-Traditionally trained corps members can pursue advanced licensure to support their ongoing learning and development.
+Traditionally trained corps members are welcome to pursue advanced licensure on their own to support ongoing learning and development.

 Becoming Certified to Teach

 Corps members who are not traditionally trained will be certified under a temporary Transition to Teaching (T2T) permit.
 You may be required to pass an Indiana CORE assessment in order to acquire this permit.
 Please do not register for any assessment before communicating with regional staff.

 The T2T permit is valid for three years from the date that you submit your application and is non-renewable.
 You will be recommended for a practitioner’s license upon teaching for two years in the classroom with the T2T permit, completion of Relay coursework, and passing both a content area exam and a pedagogy exam.
 This will be a five-year teaching license and is renewable.
 This license can also be transferred to most other states via the reciprocal license process (which varies depending on the state you are transferring to).

 You will qualify for the T2T permit because you will be enrolled in Relay Graduate School of Education's master of arts in teaching (MAT) program.
 This program is only offered to individuals who are not traditionally trained teachers (non-certified education majors).
 There will be yet to be determined out-of-pocket cost for this program.
 As long as you maintain good standing with Relay, you will have earned your MAT degree by the end of your second year.